AnggaR96s/Reforestation/README.md

-## Why was Santa's little helper feeling depressed?
-Because he has low elf esteem.
+## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.